-(This article originally appeared in Morning Consult on April 13, 2018)
+(This op-ed originally appeared in Morning Consult on April 13, 2018)

 Hardly a day goes by that we don’t hear about another cyberattack against a business or government.
 For example, Atlanta was recently hit with a massive ransomware attack that crippled parts of the city’s government for over a week, from parking ticket payments to WiFi at the airport.